CUBE2: A Parallel $N$-Body Simulation Code for Scalability, Accuracy, and Memory Efficiency: Method

 \section{Method}

-According to modern cosmology, primordial perturbations in the early universe evolve under gravity and eventually form the large-scale structure today.
+According to modern cosmology, primordial perturbations in the early universe evolve under gravity and eventually form the large-scale structure we observe today.
 At low redshifts and on smaller spatial scales, these perturbations become nonlinear and the analytical linear perturbation theory fails to describe their evolution, and we can only rely on numerical simulations.
-At some epochs when the universe has entered the matter-dominated era, and when linear theory is still invalid, we set the initial conditions of the simulation.
+At some epochs when the universe has entered the matter-dominated era, and when linear theory is still valid on scales of consideration, we set the initial conditions of the simulation.
 After that, and on subhorizon scales, the total matter content (CDM and baryons) can be modeled by the Newtonian approximation of Einstein-Boltzmann equations.\footnote{A small fraction of cosmic neutrinos remain relativistic components but contribute minimally.
 They gradually decelerate during cosmic evolution, become non-relativistic (treated equivalently to dark matter).
-For \cubetwo's neutrino implementation, see Chen et al. Universe 11, 212 (2025) \cite{cosmological_chen_2025}.} By discretizing the phase space of matter into $N$-body particles and evolving them in comoving coordinates and along transformed time variables, they recover Newtonian kinematics and dynamics.
+For \cubetwo's neutrino implementation, see Chen et al. Universe 11, 212 (2025) \cite{cosmological_chen_2025}.} By discretizing the phase space of matter into $N$-body particles, and a time integrator updating their comoving positions and velocities along transformed time variables, the equations recover Newtonian kinematics and dynamics.
 A comoving volume $V$ satisfying {\it periodic boundary conditions} is commonly used, whose expansion is solved by the Friedmann equations.
-The standard cosmological $N$-body simulation framework neglects small initial relative velocities between CDM and baryons and small-scale baryonic effects at late epochs.
+The standard cosmological $N$-body simulation framework neglects small initial relative velocities between CDM and baryons \cite{relative_tseliakhovich_2010} and small-scale baryonic effects at late epochs.